hww/hww.github.io/resume.md

 ## SUMMARY

 I am a widely skilled hardware and software designer in the St. Petersburg area.
 I have been working in the video game industry for the last 15 years.
-My most recent projects are all related to a Unity(tm) game for the arcade redemption market, for which I wrote the game software and designed the I/O boards and arcade cabinet.
+My most recent projects are related to a Unity(tm) game for the arcade redemption market, for which I wrote the game software and designed the I/O boards and arcade cabinet.
 This game is now going into production in China.

 I'm looking for a position as video game project Architect, Technical Director, or Lead Developer.